mandatoryprogrammer/thermoptic/README.md

 `CHROME_DEBUGGING_HOST`: The host that the Chrome Debugging Protocol is exposed on.
 This is often `127.0.0.1` if the browser is launched locally and `thermoptic` is not running in Docker.
 If it is running in Docker you may have to use `host.docker.internal`, see the [Docker docs](https://docs.docker.com/desktop/features/networking/#i-want-to-connect-from-a-container-to-a-service-on-the-host) for information.

+`PORT`: The CDP port the Chrome container publishes to the rest of the stack.
+Keep it aligned with `CHROME_DEBUGGING_PORT` so the `socat` bridge keeps working as expected.

+`CHROME_CONTROL_PORT`: Chrome's control-service port that thermoptic uses to manage the browser (for example, sending restart requests).

+`CHROME_CONTROL_COOLDOWN_MS`: Minimum time in milliseconds between Chrome restart attempts.
+Use this to avoid rapid restart loops when multiple failures occur in quick succession.

+`ENABLE_GUI_CONTROL`: Set to `true` to launch the xpra web panel so you can drive the containerized Chrome by visiting `http://127.0.0.1:14111`.
+Disable it for headless-only runs.

+`XPRA_PORT`: The TCP port xpra listens on when GUI control is enabled (defaults to `14111`).
+Change it if that port is already in use on your host.

+`CHROME_SCREEN_WIDTH` / `CHROME_SCREEN_HEIGHT`: The pixel dimensions of the dockerized headful Chrome display.

 `PROXY_USERNAME`: The username which is used to authenticate you to the proxy, default is `changeme`.

 `PROXY_PASSWORD`: The password which is used to authenticate you to the proxy, default is `changeme`.

+`THERMOPTIC_CONTAINER_RUNTIME`: Signals that thermoptic is running inside the bundled container.
+Leave this set to `true`; it gates behaviors like the built-in health checks that only make sense in the full Docker setup.

+`HEALTHCHECK_ENDPOINT_PORT`: The port where thermoptic exposes its health-check web endpoint.
+The health worker calls this through the proxy; if it stops responding, Chrome is automatically restarted to unstick frozen sessions.

+`HEALTHCHECK_ENDPOINT_PATH`: The HTTP path served by the health-check endpoint described above.
+Change it if you need a different URL.

 `ON_START_HOOK_FILE_PATH`: Custom Node code to run on proxy start.
 The proxy will not begin listening until this hook has completed, see the example in `./hooks/`.
 The sample demonstrates using the browser to click through Cloudflare's JavaScript browser check before starting the proxy.